Listen to this interviewThe Bulk Hackers robot can read Ishaan's interview aloud for you (playtime 18 minutes and 48 seconds) 🤖

 👋 Hi!
 Tell us about yourself and your training

 Hi, my name is Ishaan Verma.
 I’m 23 years old and come from U.P (Uttar Pradesh), India and currently living in South Delhi.

 I work as a personal Trainer and freelancer.
-I’m an ACE, FIT and EREPS certified professional who has been working professionally in the fitness industry for the past 2 years.
-I have almost 4 years of lifting experience.
+I’m an ACE, FIT and EREPS certified professional who has been working professionally in the fitness industry for the past two years.
+I have almost four years of lifting experience.

 My other qualification, beside health & fitness, includes a bachelor’s degree in computer science.

 People often ask me why I choose a career in fitness after doing my bachelor’s degree in computer science.
 Well, the answer was and is always that I wanted to make my passion into my profession.

 I’m really happy that I took this decision coz helping myself and other with their fitness goals doesn’t feel like a job to me and that’s what I like the most that.
 My work is not a burden for me.

 Our body is meant to move and I can’t sit like others do in their 9 to 5 jobs.